Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample4_TrainModel.md

 ## Train a model with forms

 Train custom models to recognize all fields and values found in your custom forms.
-A `CustomFormModel` is returned indicating the form types the model will recognize, and the fields it will extract for each form type.
+A `CustomFormModel` is returned indicating the form types the model will recognize, and the fields it will extract from each form type.

 ```C# Snippet:FormRecognizerSample4TrainModelWithForms
 // For instructions on setting up forms for training in an Azure Storage Blob Container, see